Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-5-SwiftTypeInference.md

 ## Using Swift type inference

-In `Swift`, we don't need to special decimal explicitly and is inferred by the type of argument in the function.
+In `Swift`, we don't need to pass in a decimal number and the type is inferred by the type of argument in the function.
 The same method which was causing issue in `Objective C`, will give the desired result in `Swift`.

 ```swift